fivetran/dbt_smart_run/README.md

 > Note: These files will need to be stored in your dbt project's macro folder.

-+ packages.yml
-  + If you don't already have a dependency on dbt_utils, you will need this package to use dbt_smart_run.

 + requirements.txt

 ## Step 2: Install the dbt_utils package
-(Skip if you already have a dependency on dbt_utils) Be sure you've included the dbt_utils package to your `packages.yml` file
+(Skip if you already have a dependency on dbt_utils)

+Be sure you've included the dbt_utils package to your `packages.yml` file
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml